laroche/tastyworks-pnl/README.md

 - If a long option is assigned, the option buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
+- Part of 'Verustverrechnungstopf Termingeschäfte' is implemented.
+Complete this and verify if it is working correctly.
 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets?
 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.